turingschool/curriculum/source/projects/encryptor.markdown

 Then open `"sample.txt.decrypted"` and see how it looks.

 If it matches your input file, then your encryption engine is complete!

+## TODO: Continued Iteration Ideas

+* Password protect the program using a 1-way hash.
+Explain what 1-way hashes are, walk through generating a hashed string of the password in IRB, embed that hash result in their program and add a puts/gets wrapper to the run loop to ask for and check the password.
+* Add a shoes front-end
+* Implement a different/better algorithm rather than rotation
+*